Rates, discounts and monetary transactions

 Foreclosure auction.

-Turnkey purchase agreement. nb
+Turnkey purchase agreement. t.b.d.

 Purchase/construction agreement.
 Seller

-Time-share contract formation. nb
+Time-share contract formation. t.b.d.

-Public sale by subscription. nb
+Public sale by subscription. t.b.d.

-Closed sale by registration. nb
+Private sale by registration. t.b.d.

-Residential Rental Agreement.
+Rental Agreement Residency.
 Owner

-Lease Agreement for Retail Space.
+Rental Agreement Retail Space.
 Owner

 Rental Agreement Parking Garage.
 Owner